daliazidan/Mediversal/README.md

 # Mediversal

 Please note that my website has not been deployed to the web yet due to data-file upload issues.
 This guide is simply for future users, as if the website is already live.
+However, you can try downloading the files from the github repo onto your laptop and opening it within PyCharm or VSCode, though an API KEY is required.

 ## Setup Instructions (for Future Users)